Kelly Disability Law

 If you have Crohn’s disease but your symptoms do not qualify you for disability assistance under section 5.06, you may still qualify for assistance by having your doctor fill out a Residual Functional Capacity (RFC) form.

 Like many thanks related to Social Security claims for benefits, RFC is an extremely complicated process.
-Essentially its an evaluation by the SSA of your remaining ability to work, considering all your physical and emotional limitations.
+Essentially it’s an evaluation by the SSA of your remaining ability to work, considering all your physical and emotional limitations.
 If your RFC establishes that you cannot do your previous work or other jobs, you may be granted disability benefits.

 Filing for Social Security Disability Benefits